Middlewares

 });Fetch Middleware Composition

-When multiple fetch middlewares are defined, they compose in reverse order, wrapping each other like onion layers:
+When multiple fetch middlewares are defined, they compose in order, with each wrapping the previous one like onion layers.
+The last middleware added gets the outermost position:

-Execution flow: Instance → Base → Plugins (reverse order) → customFetchImpl → fetch
+Execution flow: Instance → Base → Plugins (last to first) → customFetchImpl/fetch

 import { createFetchClient } from "@zayne-labs/callapi";